jazzlyj/procedures/k8s/README.md

-# By component
-## Control Plane:
-Make global decisions affecting the cluster, plus detecting and responding to cluster events, like starting a new pod.
-* Kube-apiserver.
-This component is the control plane’s front end.
-* Etcd.
-This component is a highly available and consistent key-value store.
-Etcd acts as the backing store for all Kubernetes cluster data.
-* Kube-scheduler.
-This component watches out for newly created pods that lack assigned nodes and chooses nodes for them to run on.
-* Kube-controller-manager.
-This component runs the controller process, including node controllers, endpoints controllers, replication controllers, service accounts, and token controllers.
-* Cloud-controller-manager.
-The manager links your cluster into your cloud provider's API.
-It separates the components that interact with the chosen cloud platform from the components that only interact with your cluster.

-## Node components
-Run on each node, where they maintain running pods and provide the Kubernetes runtime environment.
-* Kubelet.
-This agent ensures that containers are running in a pod.
-* Kube-proxy.
-This proxy maintains network rules on nodes.
-These rules allow network communication from sessions inside or outside of your cluster to your pods.
-* Container runtime.
-This software runs containers.
-Kubernetes supports various container runtimes like Containerd, CRI-O, Docker, or any Kubernetes Container Runtime Interface (CRI) implementation.

 ## Addons
 Some of the addons that use Kubernetes resources to initiate cluster features.

 * Cluster DNS.
 Cluster DNS serves DNS records for Kubernetes services.
-Although addons aren’t strictly mandatory, Kubernetes clusters should have a DNS because many examples depend on it.
+Kubernetes clusters should have a DNS because many examples depend on it.
 * Web UI.
 The Web UI is a general-purpose dashboard for Kubernetes clusters.
 It lets users manage and troubleshoot the cluster plus any applications running in it.
 * Container Resource Monitoring.
 This addon records generic time-series metrics regarding the central database’s containers and provides a UI for browsing the data.
 * Cluster-Level Logging.
 This mechanism saves container logs to a central log store with a searching and browsing interface.